 This course introduces students to the organization, structures and functions of the human central nervous system.
 Higher cognitive and linguistic behaviors are emphasized.
 Prerequisite: Human Biology course such as BIOL 004 or ANPS 019.

-This course introduces students to the organization, structures and functions of the human central nervous system.
-Higher cognitive and linguistic behaviors are emphasized.
-This course provides a broad introduction to the topic and is designed to meet the needs of 3rd & 4th year students in Communication Sciences and Disorders and other related disciplines.
-This course is also appropriate for 1st year students in the undergraduate neuroscience program.
-Course Goals and objectives include: Students will be able to demonstrate an understanding of the anatomy, physiology and functional architecture of the human central nervous system with an emphasis on the neural substrates related to perceptual, cognitive and communicative processes (e.g., perception, hearing, vision, receptive/expressive language, executive functions & social cognition).
+EDUCATIONAL OBJECTIVES: Students will be able to demonstrate an understanding of the anatomy, physiology and functional architecture of the human central nervous system with an emphasis on the neural substrates related to perceptual, cognitive and communicative processes (e.g., perception, hearing, vision, receptive/expressive language, attention, memory, executive functions).
 (ASHA Std.
 III-A, III-B and III-C) Students will be able to demonstrate an understanding of neurologically based sensory and motor aspects of hearing, speech, communication, and swallowing (e.g., respiration, phonation, resonance, articulation, and deglutition).
 (ASHA Stds.
 III-B and III-C) Students will be able to demonstrate an understanding of the methods and techniques used in the scientific study of cognitive neuroscience.
 (ASHA Stds.
-III-F)
+III-F) ASHA STANDARDS: American Speech Language and Hearing Association (ASHA) Knowledge and Skills Acquisitions (KASA) for certification in Speech-Language Pathology that are addressed: Standard III-A. Knowledge of the principles of biological sciences, physical sciences, mathematics, and social/behavioral sciences.
+Standard III-B. Knowledge of basic human communication and swallowing processes, including their biological neurological, acoustic, psychological, developmental, and linguistic cultural bases.
+Standard III-C. Knowledge of the nature of speech, language, hearing and communication disorders and differences in swallowing.
+Standard III-F. Knowledge of processes used in research.

 Online Course (View Campus Map)